hjoliver/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

-   So far we have been working with the ``[scheduling]`` section.
-This is where the workflow is defined in terms of :term:`tasks <task>` and :term:`dependencies <dependency>`.
+   So far we have been working with the ``[scheduling]`` section, where the workflow :term:`tasks <task>` and :term:`dependencies <dependency>` are defined.

-   In order to make the workflow runnable we must associate tasks with scripts or binaries to be executed when the task runs.
-This means working with the ``[runtime]`` section which determines what runs, as well as where and how it runs.
+   To make the workflow runnable we must associate tasks with scripts or applications to be executed when the task runs.
+This means working with the ``[runtime]`` section, which determines what runs, where it runs, and how it runs.

 .. ifslides::